 Some projects are primarily laboratory work and can involve substantial liaison with local industry, while others may be more analytical or computational.
-More details about the projects can be found in the Part IV Research Project Handbook.
+More details about the projects can be found in the Part IV Research Project Handbook hosted on Canvas.

 Work should occupy twelve timetable hours per week, plus a supervision hour.
 It extends from March through to early October.
 Each project topic is assigned to a pair of students who work as a team.
 However, the following elements of the project are separately assessed:

 - Mid-year progress report

 - Final report

 - Quality of performance over the two semesters